ignacio68/distance-control/README.md

 # Distance Control

-> You can to control the distance travelled by the user from home.
+> You can control the distance traveled from your location or set a security area.

 ## Usage